-According to Kashmir Media Service, call for the shutdown was given by the veteran Hurriyet leader, Syed Ali Gilani, and a senior leader of Hurriyet Conference, Shabbir Ahmed Shah.
+According to Kashmir Media Service, call for the strike was given by the Joint Resistance Leadership.